danielm0hr/aws-kafka-as-a-service/README.md

 ### Create a tenant cluster

+Creating the tenant cluster is a two step operation: First, the cluster is created by creating a `Cluster` configuration in the Flux repository.
+After the cluster is ready, the appropriate IAM policies for `external-dns` are created (the neccessary values are not known before cluster creation) and the tenant deployments are initiated by putting a `HelmRelease` resource into the Flux repository.
+The `HelmRelease` is using the `spec.kubeconfig` field for applying it to the newly created tenant cluster.

-1. Specify some further environment variables:
+1. Specify some further environment variables for `clusterctl`:
     ```
     export AWS_REGION=us-east-1
     export AWS_SSH_KEY_NAME=<key>
+    export AWS_CONTROL_PLANE_MACHINE_TYPE=t3.large
-    export AWS_NODE_MACHINE_TYPE=t3.large
+    export AWS_NODE_MACHINE_TYPE=r5.xlarge
     ```
+    Note: _r5.xlarge_ is the recommended AWS node type for Kafka clusters on AWS according to https://eventsizer.io/.
 2. Create the tenant cluster configuration by running
     ```
-    clusterctl config cluster <tenant-name> --flavor eks --kubernetes-version v1.19.7 --worker-machine-count=<worker-nodes> > tenant-cluster.yaml
+    clusterctl config cluster <tenant-name> --kubernetes-version v1.19.7 --worker-machine-count=<worker-nodes> > tenant-cluster.yaml
     ```
     and put it into the GitOps repository to you pointed FluxCD above.
 See [`tenants/example-tenant01/example-tenant01.yaml`](tenants/example-tenant01/example-tenant01.yaml) for an example cluster configuration.
+Set `<worker-nodes>` to at least the number of nodes your Kafka cluster needs to fulfill your throughput requirements.
+Use e.g. https://eventsizer.io/ for determining the right number.

+    The FluxCD source controller will detect the `Cluster` resource in the repository and apply it to the management cluster.
+Cluster API will then create the tenant cluster according to the configuration.
+3. After the tenant cluster is up and running, create an IAM role for `external-dns` to be able to create DNS entries in Route53.
+Attach the policy you created above to that role following [these instructions](https://docs.aws.amazon.com/eks/latest/userguide/create-service-account-iam-policy-and-role.html#create-service-account-iam-role).

+### Deploy the Kaas components

+__Note: This is not implemented yet.__
+****
+1. Put a `HelmRelease` resource into the Flux repository, which installs the [`kaas`](charts/kaas) chart to the tenant cluster while providing appropriate values for sizing and naming.
+The [`kaas`](charts/kaas) aggregates all tenant cluster components (external-dns, cert-manager, the Kafka operator, the Kafka cluster resources, etc) into one central, versionable configuration which can be parametrized.
+The chart only surfaces the values, which need to be adjusted per tenant: The Kafka cluster sizing paramters and the users to create on the Kafka cluster.
+    ```
+    apiVersion: helm.toolkit.fluxcd.io/v2beta1
+    kind: HelmRelease
+    metadata:
+      name: example-cluster01
+      namespace: default
+    spec:
+      values:
+        kafkaNodes: <nodes>
+        kafkaStoragePerNode <storage>
+        kafkaUsers: [<users>]
+      kubeConfig:
+        secretRef:
+          name: example-tenant01-kubeconfig
+      chart:
+        spec:
+          chart: ./charts/kaas
+          version: "0.1.0"
+          sourceRef:
+            kind: GitRepository
+            name: kaas
+      install:
+        remediation:
+          retries: -1
+    ```